Albrtito/ObsidianNotes/02 - Atomic/1727176650 - Principles of reliable data transfer.md

 References:
 cssclasses:
 ---
-# Principles of reliable data transfer
+# Principles of reliable data transfer.
-The problem lies on how to transfer data reliablely using an unreliable channel.
+The problem of comunication within the internet lies on **how to transfer data reliablely using an unreliable channel.**
+We’ll use simplified system to understand the different problems that may occur during transfer.
+For this systems we’ll implement interfaces, enchar
 **Interfaces:**

 > [!NOTE] Definitions: